Luke's Notes

 Blogging, for me, is an alternative to corporate social media like Facebook and X and lots of bloggers are anti-social media and refugees from it.

 I don't want to thrust my thoughts into someone's timeline, or have others thrust into mine.
 I publicise some (a minority) of my blog posts on alternative social media - Mastodon is the only written social media I am active on now (I also post photos on Pixelfed).
-Otherwise the visibility of my blog is just through links to it from my university webpage, Mastodon profile, or links page, all of which are rarely visited.
+Otherwise, the visibility of my blog is just through links to it from my university webpage, Mastodon profile, or links page, all of which are rarely visited.
 I'm generally happy just to have written a post and for people to stumble across it (or not).

 Blogging is more passive in posting than micro-blogging on Facebook or X. I just put a post on the blog.
 Then people usually only come across it if they actively choose to visit or sign up for post notifications (through email or RSS).
 It also isn't subject to some algorithm.
 Whether a post is seen depends only on whether you follow that person.